Fish and Wildlife

 Threatened, Endangered and Other Important Wildlife Species

-The gray wolf is listed under the Washington State Endangered Species Act as endangered, and is no longer listed under the federal Endangered Species Act.
+The gray wolf is listed under the Washington State Endangered Species Act as endangered, and is federally listed under the Endangered Species Act in our area.
 After essentially having been eliminated as a breeding species from Washington State, the first fully-documented, successfully-breeding wolf pack was identified in the Methow Watershed in 2008 (WDFW 2011).
-Since this time, the wolf population in the Methow Watershed has increased.
+Since this time, the wolf population in the Methow Watershed has increased to a high of 36 individuals, with five packs in 2022.
+In 2023 and 2024 the total number of wolves decreased to 30 individuals with three packs each year.